thewilsonator/thewilsonator.github.io/Better-Vulkan-Bindings.md

 Goals
 -----

-While automatically generating 100% of it is nice in theory, in order to minimise the number of special cases (and there are a lot) we will be doing some manual adjustments at the end as well as spitting the generated code through [dfmt].
+While automatically generating 100% of it is nice in theory, in order to minimise the number of special cases (and there are a lot) we will be doing some manual adjustments at the end as well as spitting the generated code through dfmt.
 In my code I included some rudimentary indentation code for the ease of debugging which I will leave out for here.

 But first what do I mean by an idiomatic D API?